Research Group

 FELLOW

-Guy is a professor in the Department of Comparative Religion at The Hebrew University of Jerusalem.
+Robert is a professor in the Department of History and Institute for Research in the Humanities at the University of Wisconsin-Madison.

 FELLOW